Even in winter slowdown, Seattle-area homebuyers face tough market

 “They want space for their home office.
 They’re looking for a place to put their Peloton, a home gym … a yard for the dog they’ve always wanted to adopt,” said Redfin agent Jessica Tolbert, who focuses on areas north of Seattle like Shoreline and Edmonds.

 Homebuyers aren’t necessarily moving very far.
-Among Seattle-area buyers with loans from the Department of Veteran Affairs, 52% moved to a less expensive zip code, but the vast majority of those remained in the Seattle metro area, according to data from Veterans United Home Loans.
+Among Seattle-area buyers with loans from the Department of Veterans Affairs, 52% moved to a less expensive ZIP code, but the vast majority of those remained in the Seattle metro area, according to data from Veterans United Home Loans.

 The market did see a hush typical of the winter season.
 New sales were down 19% in King County and 18% in Snohomish County compared to November.